 'Any practitioner working with a child who they think may be at risk of child sexual exploitation should follow the guidance set out in Working Together and share this information with local authority children's social care.
 You should refer any concerns about a child's welfare to local authority children's social care.
 If you believe a child is in immediate risk of harm, you should contact the police.'
-(KCSIE)
+(KCSIE, 2022)

-Please see Keeping children safe in education 2022.pdf & Child Sexual Exploitation: definition and guide for practitioners for further information.
+Please see Keeping Children Safe in Education 2023 pg 140 and Child Sexual Exploitation: definition and guide for practitioners for further information.